keylime/keylime/docs/user_guide/use_measured_boot.rst

-While an operator can attempt to write its own policy from scratch, it is recommended that one just copies `example.py` into `mypolicy.py`, change it as required and then just points to this new policy on `keylime.conf` (`measured_boot_policy_name`) for its own use.
+While an operator can attempt to write its own policy from scratch, it is recommended that one just copies `example.py` into `mypolicy.py`, change it as required and then just points to this new policy on `verifier.conf` (`measured_boot_policy_name`) for its own use.